ReDISchoolDK/Spring25_Frontend/Week-05_Events-GitHub/homework/README.md

 >
 > If you run into any issues or have questions, please post in the Slack channel.
 We're here to help!

-Create your Pull Request by Sunday 18:00 and send the link to one of us teachers.
-You can find which teacher is assigned in the Google drive.
+Create your Pull Request by Sunday 18:00 and send the link to your assigned teacher via Slack.
+We will send out the assignments.